-Typical lawn grubs, often called white grubs, are white, 'C'-shaped larvae of beetles about a half-inch in length.
-A grub may be the larvae of the masked chafer, European chafer (pictured), Japanese beetle or other beetle species.
+Typical lawn grubs, often called white grubs, are white, C-shaped beetle larvae about a half-inch long.
+A grub may be the larvae of the masked chafer or European chafer, Japanese beetle, or other beetle species.
 Lawn grubs have soft bodies with legs near the head.
-They feed on grass roots (and organic matter in the soil), causing sections of grass in the lawn to die.
-Grubs eventually turn into adult beetles and emerge from soil to mate and lay eggs, which hatch into more grubs.

-How Do I Know if I Have Grubs?
+How to Know if You Have Lawn Grubs

 The presence of grubs may be an indication that beetles are laying eggs in your lawn.
-Tan-colored chafer beetles are active just after sundown; Japanese beetles can be seen flying during the day, feeding on ornamentals.
+Tan-colored chafer beetles are active just after sundown, and Japanese beetles can be seen flying during the day, feeding on ornamentals, for example.

-An active IPM program is the best plan for dealing with any lawn pest.
-Periodic scouting is the best defense, especially in late in the summer when grub damage is greatest.
+An active IPM program is the best plan for dealing with any lawn pests.
+Periodic scouting is the best defense, especially in late June, when grub eggs are laid.

-Milky spore is a naturally occurring bacterium that can help control grub populations in USDA weather zones 7 through 10.
+Milky spore is a naturally occurring bacterium that can help control grub populations in certain conditions.
 When the soil is inoculated with milky spore, the grubs inadvertently eat the spores while feeding and die, releasing millions of more spores.
 It can be a lengthy process, but it is organic.